oicr-gsi/cbioportal_tools/study_input/Specification/DISCRETE_COPY_NUMBER_CONFIG.md

 #profile_name=Putative copy-number alterations from GISTIC
 #profile_description=Putative copy-number calls:  Values: -2=homozygous deletion; -1=hemizygous deletion; 0=neutral/no change; 1=gain; 2=high level amplification
 ```

-# TODO:: Should there be a dataframe of patient and sample ID to include/not include